MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/SharedNegativeKeyword.md

 ### Returns
 |Type|Description|
 |-|-
-string|This entity's type, which is *NegativeKeyword*.
+string|This entity's type, which is *SharedNegativeKeyword*.

 ## <a name="getmatchtype"></a>getMatchType